 ---|---|

-Sample size | The number of unique users contributing to the metric result. |
+Sample size | The number of unique user keys remaining in the sample after exclusions. |

 Comments